melissawm/sphinx-tags/README.md

 ## Contributing

-Feel free to submit issues or PRs - keep in mind this is experimental!
+Feel free to submit issues or PRs - keep in mind this project is experimental!

 ### Setup for development